-However you spell it, Carnival or Carnaval, it is not just a Brazilian holiday or only celebrated in Rio de Janeiro.
-Carnaval is a mega-holiday throughout Latin America and the Caribbean, and it's even celebrated in Europe.
-No matter where you go or which country you find it in, Carnaval is a joyous, festive event.
+However you spell it, Carnival or Carnaval, it is not just a Brazilian holiday or only celebrated in Rio.
+Carnival is a mega-holiday throughout Latin America and the Caribbean, and it's even celebrated in Europe.
+No matter where you go or which country you find it in, Carnival is a joyous, festive event.

 As elsewhere, in Panama Carnaval always takes place over the four to five days leading up to Ash Wednesday.
 Even though it's not an official holiday for the country, many businesses in Panama shut down for the entire time, and the the entire country lets loose to party hearty.
 People all over Panama gather to drink, eat, and party until the sun comes up for 4 days.